Updated May 2, 2023

 In this example.
 Let’s imagine a case where I have data on the inventory of products at a shoe shop.
 The cost of various products such as red tape, Reebok, Nike, Adidas, Fila, & other brands, with their corresponding quantity, is available in the data range.
 Here I need to calculate the average product cost in my shop.
 Column H contains the price in cells H23:H32, and Column I contain the quantity in cells I23:I32.

 The formula OR syntax to calculate the required weighted average will be

 The OUTPUT value or result will give the average cost of all the shoe products in that shop is

 - All ranges or arrays must have the same number of rows and columns.

 - The Sumproduct function treats any non-numeric values in the range or array as 0.

 - If the range or arrays in the formula should have the same number of rows and columns, otherwise, it will return #VALUE!
 Error.

 - Sumproduct does not allow wildcard characters; wildcard characters (?, * ) cannot be used in the SUMPRODUCT Function in Excel.

 This has been a guide to SUMPRODUCT Function in Excel.
-Here we discuss the SUMPRODUCT Formula in excel and how to use SUMPRODUCT Function in Excel along with an excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+Here we discuss the SUMPRODUCT Formula in Excel and how to use SUMPRODUCT Function in Excel, an Excel example, and downloadable Excel templates.
+You may also look at these useful functions in Excel –